Baghdad: Center of learning (8th–9th centuries)

 Four great libraries were established in Baghdad during this period.
-The earliest was that of the famous Al-Ma'mun, who was caliph from 813 to 833.
+The earliest was that of the famous al-Ma'mun, who was caliph from 813 to 833.
 Another was established by Sabur ibn Ardashir in 991 or 993 for the literary men and scholars who frequented his academy.
 This second library was plundered and burned by the Seljuks only seventy years after it was established.
 This was a good example of the sort of library built up out of the needs and interests of a literary society.
 The last two were examples of madrasa or theological college libraries.
-The Nezamiyeh was founded by the Persian Nizam al-Mulk, who was vizier of two early Seljuk sultans.
+The Nizamiyya of Baghdad was founded by the Persian Nizam al-Mulk, who was vizier of two early Seljuk sultans.
 It continued to operate even after the coming of the Mongols in 1258.
-The Mustansiriyya Madrasa, which owned an exceedingly rich library, was founded by Al-Mustansir, the second last Abbasid caliph, who died in 1242.
+The Mustansiriyya Madrasa, which owned an exceedingly rich library, was founded by al-Mustansir, the second last Abbasid caliph, who died in 1242.
 This would prove to be the last great library built by the caliphs of Baghdad.